 The results of the survey are based on community perceptions following 185 telephone interviews and 20 face-to-face interviews undertaken with Wairoa residents.
-The survey has a margin of error of $\pm 7\%$ at the 95% confidence level.
+The survey has a margin of error of \pm 7% at the 95% confidence level.

-You can find the current and previous years' survey results at https://www.wairoadc.govt.nz/documents-and-forms/
+You can find the current and previous years' survey results on the Wairoa District Council website.

+thtps://www.wairoadc.govt.nz/documents-and-forms/